 There are many ways!
 Announce the benefit at special events like Certified Nurses Day or National Nurses Week.
 Email eligible nurses about this new benefit and include details about any additional benefits you offer once they earn certification.
-Mention it during review courses or hand out our free materials at skills fairs.
+Mention it during review courses or download our Digital Certification Kit.
 Ask your most enthusiastic CPNs to serve as certification coaches, or encourage them to apply for our CPN Champion program.
-And you can hand out or mail our free No Pass, No Pay postcards.
-Contact firstname.lastname@example.org any time for free materials or to brainstorm ideas.
-You can also use our online materials request form.
+Contact email@example.com any time for to brainstorm ideas.

 Nurses will apply online with the special code and link you will be given.
 A guide to applying will be sent to you for sharing with staff.
 Nurses will not schedule an actual test date/time or location during this part of the process.

 Once the nurse's application is processed, the 90-day testing window will begin immediately.
 Therefore nurses should not apply until they are ready to begin their 90-day testing window.
 Nurses may want to test at a specific time especially if any review course opportunities are offered at your employer.
 In this scenario, nurses need to factor in how quickly that 90-day window will begin once they apply.
 The nurse will be notified via eligibility email notification with action steps.
 This information includes their 90-day testing window and how to schedule a test day, time, and location with Prometric Testing Centers.

 Preliminary pass/fail status is provided at the Prometric test site immediately after testing.
 Official results (with wall certificate if passing) are mailed within 2-3 weeks.